HS189/dialogue-system/Retrieve-based summary.md

   define a threshold at the match stage ?

++ how to make the sentence similarity score (word2vec/bert, etc.) be more distinction between each other?

+  define a threshold at the match stage ?

 + The cosine similarity of two sentence vectors is unreasonably high (e.g. always > 0.8), what's wrong?

   (This question is from [bert as service](https://github.com/hanxiao/bert-as-service).)